piotrmurach/tty-prompt/README.md

 ]
 ```

-The disabled choice will be displaed with a cross `✘` character next to it and followed by an explanation:
+The disabled choice will be displayed with a cross `✘` character next to it and followed by an explanation:

 ```ruby
 prompt.select('Choose your destiny?', warriors)